 The AIOTF determines assistance information as described in clause 5.4, taking into account the parameters provided in the AIoT service operation request.

 The AIOTF performs AF authorization for AIoT service operation request as described in clause 5.6.

+If the information about the target AIoT device(s) received in Step 1 is Device Permanent Identifier(s), and privacy protection is used, the AIOTF retrieves the Device Temporary Identifier(s), temporary identifier related information and security parameters for the target AIoT device(s) from the ADM as described in TS 33.369 [9].
+The Device Temporary Identifier(s) and related information is then to be used as the AIoT Identification Information in Step 7.

 The AIOTF may perform AMF selection as described in clause 5.3.4.

+The AIOTF sets a transaction timer based on the received Transaction duration time.
+If the timer expires, the AIOTF terminates the transaction and ignore any received response to the request afterwards.

 5. AIOTF sends the Naiotf_AIoT_Command Response message (accept or reject, [cause code]) to the NEF.